elijah-waichong-chan/damaged-aircraft-mpc/README.md

 - a **short-horizon receding-horizon MPC**

 to guide an impaired aircraft toward a safe landing runway, even when control authority is degraded.

-Developed as the final project for **UC Berkeley MECENG 231A – Model Predictive Control**

 ---